BWStearns/barbingo/README.md

     + Have an account associated with the bar be able to confirm the square.
     + Allow the bar to have access to the evidence photos for promo purposes?
 + Get the front-end sorted out
-    + Make the web interface so that a bar can set something up.
+    + Make the web interface so that a bar can set something up - *done*
+        + Make the add/delete squares views
+        + Make the game management views
     + Make it at the very least mobile friendly, ideally a semi-native client.
 + More shit I haven't bothered to write here yet.